EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U as the first supported algorithms in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.

-*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_V, the private key of Party V, and the following parameters.
+*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_V, the private authentication key of Party V, and the following parameters.
 The unprotected header MAY contain parameters (e.g. alg).

    * protected = { xyz : ID_CRED_V }

    * payload = ( CRED_V, aad_2 )

-   * xyz - any COSE map label that can identify a public key, see {{asym-overview}}
+   * xyz - any COSE map label that can identify a public authentication key, see {{asym-overview}}

-   * ID_CRED_V - identifier for the public key of Party V, see {{asym-overview}}
+   * ID_CRED_V - identifier for the public authentication key of Party V, see {{asym-overview}}

-   * CRED_V - bstr containing the credential containing the public key of Party V, see {{asym-overview}}
+   * CRED_V - bstr containing the credential containing the public authentication key of Party V, see {{asym-overview}}

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_2, IV_2, and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. alg, kid, or IV).